-This question, posed decades ago by the earliest pallet industry pioneers such as the late Bill Sardo, the first president of the National Wooden Pallet & Container Association still comes up today.
+Did the pallet come first, or was it the forklift?
+This question was posed decades ago by the earliest pallet industry pioneers such as the late Bill Sardo, the first president of the National Wooden Pallet & Container Association and it still comes up today.
 The correct answer depends on how we define “pallet.”

 With the introduction of the high lift fork truck in the last half of the 1910s, the stage was eventually set for the eventual introduction of the bottom pallet deck, resulting in the modern pallet.
 As early as 1926, the essence of the modern lift truck had been developed.
 Now, pallets no longer were simply a means of moving materials within the plant.
 High lift trucks made possible vertical stacking of unit loads and a resulting dramatic improvement of warehouse and plant storage efficiencies.
 Several early pallet patents exist, and these are referenced at www.Wikipedia.org in its discussion of the pallet.

 The pallet evolved in stages.
 Spacers were used between loads to allow fork placement and withdrawal, progressing to the placement of boards atop stringers to make skids.
 This facilitated the stacking of a greater range of loads.
-Eventually boards were fastened to the bottom to create the modern pallet.
-The development of the pallet eliminated the potentially unsafe and time consuming practice of the operator frequently climbing out on the front of the lift truck to place the 2x4s between unit loads, while reducing the risk of stringer collapse.
-The development of the bottom deck benefited the unit load base in a number of ways, including better distribution of weight over the load below, as well as less risk of pallet stringer collapse.
+Lift trucks came to be commonly referred to as “tiering” trucks because they were used to stack unit loads of product.
+Eventually, boards were fastened to the bottom to create the modern pallet.
+The development of the pallet eliminated the potentially unsafe and time-consuming practice of the operator frequently climbing out on the front of the lift truck to place the 2x4s between unit loads while reducing the risk of stringer collapse.
+The development of the bottom deck benefited the unit load base in several ways, including better weight distribution over the load below and less risk of pallet stringer collapse.

 Trade magazine advertisements from the 1920s provide the first evidence of pallets being shipped by rail domestically in the U.S.